Food Production Resume Examples & Writing Guide for 2025

 • When you graduated/your anticipated date of graduation

-For food production certifications, you may want to place these in their own dedicated section if you have more than 2 to 3.
+For food production certifications, you may want to place these in their own dedicated section if you have more than 2.

 When listing certifications, make sure to include: